 This post may contain affiliate links.
 Please read our disclosure policy.

-This flavorful Black Bean and Kielbasa soup has plenty of flavor and heartiness, filled with kielbasa, beans, veggies and more.
+This flavorful Black Bean Kielbasa soup has plenty of flavor and heartiness, filled with kielbasa, beans, veggies, and salsa and spices.
 You’ll want to make this over and over!

 Recipe Ingredients

-Kielbasa – You can find this in rings or sometimes in classic hot dog shape.
+Kielbasa – You can find this Polish sausage in rings or sometimes in classic hot dog shape.

 How to make Black Bean and Kielbasa Soup